College Policies and Notices

 Non-Discrimination Policy

-Students who believe they have been discriminated against may begin the process with the Associate Vice President, Human Resources or the Director, Equal Employment Opportunity (EEO), Title IX Coordinator, and Leaves Administrator, Human Resources Office, Building 4, Room 1460, (909) 274-4225.
+Students who believe they have been discriminated against may begin the process of reporting with the Associate Vice President, Human Resources or the Director, Equal Employment Opportunity (EEO), Title IX Coordinator, and Leaves Administrator, in the Human Resources Division, Building 4, Room 1460.
+Students may contact the Human Resources Division at (909) 274-4225.
 Harassment and discrimination investigation procedures are described in Administrative Procedure 3435.
-Formal complaint forms can be found at: https://www.mtsac.edu/discriminationcomplaint All complaints of unlawful discrimination or sexual harassment by students of the College will be fully investigated by Human Resources.
+The Unlawful Discrimination Complaint Form can be found online.
+All complaints of unlawful discrimination or sexual harassment by students of the College will be fully investigated by Human Resources.
 In accordance with College Board Policy and Administrative Procedures, College employees have similar rights which can be found in the College’s Board Policy and Administrative Procedures.
 (BP 3410, 3430, AP 3410, 3430, 3435)

 Reserve Officer Training Corps (ROTC)